 Yes.
-Seniors, juniors, and sophomores may choose to study remotely for Spring 2021.
+Seniors, juniors, and sophomores are able to study remotely for Spring 2021.

 College housing will close for non-graduating students at 10:00 a.m. on Tuesday, May 25.

-9. Will on-campus students be required to get a flu shot?
+7. Were on-campus students required to get a flu shot?

-All students living on campus or off campus with on-campus privileges will be required to provide proof that they have received the flu vaccine prior to their arrival at Bowdoin.
+All students living on campus or off campus with on-campus privileges were required to provide proof that they had received the flu vaccine prior to their arrival at Bowdoin.

-Yes, there will be on-campus jobs available for students living on campus or off campus with on-campus privileges for the spring semester.
+Yes, there are on-campus jobs available for students living on campus or off campus with on-campus privileges for the spring semester.
 Additional information is available here.

-1. How will dining services work this spring?
+1. How are dining services working this spring?

-There will be three meals available daily with a variety of menu options.
-Both Thorne Hall and Moulton Union will be open, and they will offer the same menu selections and accompaniments.
-Students will be assigned a meal location where they will eat for the semester.
-There will be a 2.5–3-hour window for each meal to make it as easy as possible for students to find a mealtime that works for their schedule.
-Webcams will be installed in each dining hall in order for students to observe the length of queuing lines.
-Dining service will follow the Maine CDC guidelines to protect the health and safety of students and staff.
+There are three meals available daily with a variety of menu options.
+Both Thorne Hall and Moulton Union are open, and they offer the same menu selections and accompaniments.
+Students have been assigned a meal location where they will eat for the semester.
+There is a 2.5–3-hour window for each meal to make it as easy as possible for students to find a mealtime that works for their schedule.
+Webcams have been installed in each dining hall in order for students to observe the length of queuing lines.
+Dining service are following the Maine CDC guidelines to protect the health and safety of students and staff.